opencadc-metadata-curation/collection2caom2/README.md

 - repos are all on master, so anyone at any time can pull a repo and build a working version of any pipeline container
 - use feature flags to limit the side-effects of work-in-progress commits

+## Authorization Doesn't Really Work With sc2 Record Viewing and Retrieval

+1. Authorization only consults /ams content, so even if the group and membership configuration is consistent and correct, if something is not always and only public, it must exist in /ams for file download to work.

+   Thumbnails and previews are also affected by this /ams-only check.
+Viewing these files only works on sc2 if the metadata that refers to the files is also present in /ams.

 ## Things To Know About CAOM2 Observation Construction

 ### Planes